After successful completion of the course Health Promotion (HP) the student is able to:

 Students will learn to systematically plan and design an evidence-based health promotion (eHealth) intervention, including skills such as: collecting relevant evidence, identifying relevant determinants of health behavior, selecting appropriate behavior change techniques and put such techniques into practice, and achieving successful dissemination of an intervention on a large scale.
 Students are also acquainted with novel techniques, including web-based technology and cognitive bias modification techniques.

-In two assignments students will deepen and apply the knowledge necessary to design and implement interventions.
-In one brief assignment students focus on a specific behavioral change technique (BCT) and share this with their fellow-students in oral presentations.
+In three assignments students will deepen and apply the knowledge necessary to design and implement interventions.
+In one brief group assignment students focus on a specific behavioral change technique (BCT) and share this with their fellow-students in an oral presentation.

 This course also provides the opportunity to become familiar with the current professional field of Health Promotion.
 Students will meet an inspiring health promotion practitioner invited as guest lecturer.